szuecs/ssh-cmds/README.md

     host09;ii  nginx                               1.8.0-1~trusty                        amd64        high performance web server

-All connection failures will have lines with "ERR:" in the beginning, so you can easily drop not connectable hosts using "egreg -v '^ERR'".
+All connection failures will have lines with "ERR:" in the beginning, so you can easily drop not connectable hosts using "egrep -v '^ERR'".